TZstatsADS/fall2022-project4-proj4-group2/README.md

 Samira Kamal: Researched A1 and A3 algorithms, as well as implemented A3 algorithm on COMPAS dataset.
 Edited Powerpoint and presented our research/code.

+Zeya Ahmad: Researched and implemented the A3 algorithm-Maximizing Fairness under Accuracy Constraints on the Bank dataset and the Compas dataset.
+Edited readme file, uploaded and organized files in our  GitHub repo.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```